percona/k8spsmdb-docs/docs/monitor-kubernetes.md

 1. In this setup we use [Victoria Metrics kubernetes monitoring stack](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-k8s-stack) Helm chart.
 When customizing the chart's values, consider the following:

     * Since we use the PMM server for monitoring, there is no need to store the data in Victoria Metrics Operator.
-Therefore, set the `vmsngle.enabled` and `vmcuster.enabled` parameters in the Victoria Metrics Helm chart to `false`.
+Therefore, the Victoria Metrics Helm chart is installed with the `vmsingle.enabled` and `vmcluster.enabled` parameters set to `false` in this setup.
     * The Prometheus node exporter is not installed by default since it requires privileged containers with the access to the host file system.
 If you need the metrics for Nodes, enable the Prometheus node exporter by setting the `prometheus-node-exporter.enabled` flag in the Victoria Metrics Helm chart to `true`.
     * [Check all the role-based access control (RBAC) rules](https://helm.sh/docs/topics/rbac/) of the `victoria-metrics-k8s-stack` chart and the dependencies chart, and modify them based on your requirements.